rust-lang/book/second-edition/src/ch01-00-introduction.md

 ### Teams of Developers

-Large teams of developers with varying levels of systems programming knowledge and experience are finding Rust to be a productive tool for collaborating on large codebases.
-The compiler plays a gatekeeper role by refusing to compile code that does not follow rules of memory safety that developers have to ensure manually through code reviews and tests in other languages.
-By offloading this burden to the compiler, the team can spend more time focusing on the logic of the program rather than the safety.
+Rust is proving to be a productive tool for collaborating among large teams of developers with varying levels of systems programming knowledge.
+In other languages, developers often have to ensure safety manually through code reviews.
+In Rust, the compiler plays a gatekeeper role by refusing to compile code that does not follow rules of memory safety.
+By working alongside the compiler, the team can spend more time focusing on the logic of the program rather than the safety.

-Rust also brings modern developer tools to the systems programming world.
+Rust also brings contemporary developer tools to the systems programming world:

-Cargo, the included dependency manager and build tool, makes adding, compiling, and managing dependencies consistent across the Rust ecosystem.
-Rustfmt ensures a consistent coding style across developers.
-Clippy is a linting tool that provides recommendations for creating idiomatic Rust code.
-The Rust Language Server powers IDE integration for code completion and inline error messages.
+* Cargo, the included dependency manager and build tool, makes adding, compiling, and managing dependencies consistent across the Rust ecosystem.
+* Rustfmt ensures a consistent coding style across developers.
+* The Rust Language Server powers IDE integration for code completion and inline error messages.

 By using these and other tools in the Rust ecosystem, developers can be productive while writing systems-level code.

 ### Students

 Rust is for students and people who are interested in learning about systems concepts.
 Many people have learned about topics like operating systems development through Rust.
-The community is helpful and happy to answer student questions.
-Through efforts such as this book, the Rust teams want to make systems concepts more accessible to more people, especially those getting started with programming in general.
+The community is happy to answer student questions.
+Through efforts such as this book, the Rust teams want to make systems concepts more accessible to more people, especially those getting started with programming.

 ### Companies